lestoilfante/zabbix-integrations/MilestoneSys/README.md

 Uses native Milestone SOAP protocols and RESTful APIs allowing a full and documented integration with Management Server, Recording Server, Mobile Server and API Gateway.

-Currently supports the discovery of Management Servers, Recording Servers, Mobile Servers, Services, Cameras, Storages, Archives.
+Currently supports the discovery of Management Servers, Recording Servers, Mobile Servers, Services, Cameras, Storages, Archives and published Hotfixes.
 All these entities are identified by a tag like [MGM],[REC], etc on discovered Items name, no additional Hosts will be created.

 ### Environment